ruuda/blog/posts/2014-08-19-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 However, Rust has a more advanced type system, with several benefits: it prevents you from constructing invalid objects, and it forces you to consider every case.
-Next time I will discuss multithreading and the task system in Luculentus.
+Next time I will discuss how ray intensities are converted into an image.

 ---